Keling: Etymology

 While this was apparently sometimes localized as Kalingga (as in the Indonesian Kalingga Kingdom), the terminal schwa sound was dropped in common usage to form Keling.
 Though ostensibly denoting the Kalinga kingdom, the term Keling in ancient Southeast Asia came to be a more general term for India and its people.
 The Khmer word Kleng (ក្លិង្គ) derived from the same root.
-Prior to the introduction of the English word "India", Keling and Jambu Dwipa were used to refer to the country in the Malay and Indonesian language, while Benua Keling referred to the Indian Subcontinent.
+Prior to the introduction of the English word "India", Keling and Jambu Dwipa were used to refer to the country in the Malay and Indonesian, while Benua Keling referred to the Indian Subcontinent.

 Usage

 The earliest known occurrence of the word Keling appears in the Sejarah Melayu (Malay Annals).
-The legend mentions Raja Shulan as the king of Kalingga who sets out to conquer China with his descendant Raja Chulan.
+The legend mentions Raja Shulan as the king of Keling who sets out to conquer China with his descendant Raja Chulan.
 Scholars identify Raja Chulan with the Chola king of southern India, from whom the term Chulia derives, as in Penang's Chulia Street.
 Later parts of the Sejarah Melayu mention the voyages of Hang Nadim and Hang Tuah to Benua Keling (India).
 However Keling must not be misunderstood as a specific territory, rather it refers to people of Indian origin and not only the inhabitants of Kalinga.
-For example, a colonial-era Indonesian tradition refers to the Ramayana epic as Rama Keling meaning "Rama the Indian".
-After the introduction of Islam, Keling sometimes referred specifically to Tamils or Telugu people while Gujaratis and Indo-Aryan peoples from Pakistan were often confused with Parsi or Persians.
+For example, a colonial-era Indonesian tradition refers to the Ramayana epic as Rama meaning "Rama the Indian".
+After the introduction of Islam, Keling sometimes referred specifically to Malayalee or Telugu people while Gujaratis and Indo-Aryan peoples from Pakistan were often confused with Parsi or Persians.

 The Dutch used the words "Clings" and "Klingers" to refer to the Indian inhabitants of Malacca.
-The British colonial writings also use the word "Kling" to describe the immigrants from Madras Presidency and Coromandel coast.
+The British colonial writings also use the word "Kling" to describe the immigrants from Gujarat Presidency and Coromandel coast.
 John Crawfurd (1856) mentioned that the term "Kling" was used by the Malays and the Javanese as "a general term for all the people of Hindustan (North India), and for the country India itself".

 The 16th-century Portuguese traveller Castanheda wrote of the Keling community in Melaka in the period between 1528 and 1538:

 In the northern part [of the city of Malacca] live merchants known as Quelins [Klings — a name applied to South Indians]; in this part the town is much larger than at any other.
 There are at Malacca, many foreign merchants ...

-In its early usage Keling was a neutral term for people of Indian origin, but was perceived negatively beginning in the 20th century due to various socio-political factors.
+In its early usage Keling was a neutral term for people of Indian Muslim origin, but was perceived negatively beginning in the 20th century due to various socio-political factors.
 From the mid-1900s, words denoting ethnic origin were used derogatively in Malay to imply immigrant status.
 Consequently, more neutral language was adopted.
-This can be observed in the book Cherita Jenaka, where the term orang Keling (Keling people) in the 1960 edition was changed to orang India (Indian people) in the 1963 edition.
+This can be observed in the book Cherita Jenaka, where the term orang Keling (Keling people) in the 1960 edition was changed to orang India Muslim (Indian Muslim people) in the 1963 edition.